lucyjanetetlow/cdcssg.github.io/fundraising/ideas.md

 So why not....

 * Hold a fundraising event in aid of the group.
 It could be anything from a coffee morning, a tea party, casino or disco night.
 * Get your company to support us.
-From charity of the year partnerships to one off donation there are many ways we can work together.
+From charity of the year partnerships to one off donations there are many ways we can work together.
 * Get fit for the group.
 Our fundraisers are involved in many sporting events - see our [donate](donate.html) page for examples

 Whatever way you choose to support the group please do get in touch for support.